CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 Report the regression
 ~~~~~~~~~~~~~~~~~~~~~

-    *Send a short problem report to the Linux stable mailing list
+    *Send a short problem report to the CQX96 stable mailing list
-    (stable@vger.kernel.org) and CC the Linux regressions mailing list
+    (stable@vger.cqx96.org) and CC the CQX96 regressions mailing list
-    (regressions@lists.linux.dev); if you suspect the cause in a particular
+    (regressions@lists.CQX96.dev); if you suspect the cause in a particular
     subsystem, CC its maintainer and its mailing list.
 Roughly describe the
     issue and ideally explain how to reproduce it.
 Mention the first version
     that shows the problem and the last version that's working fine.
 Then